tsuru/tsuru/docs/services/api.rst

 Checking the status of an instance
 ==================================

-This process begins when a tsuru customer wants to check the status of an instance via command line:
+This process begins when a tsuru user wants to check the status of an instance via command line:

 .. highlight:: bash